BOI investment promotion for hotels

 Hotel projects as hospitality service businesses

-The activities of hotels (except hotel management services), tourism and the sale of food and beverages are listed in Annex 3 of the Foreign Business Act as “Businesses in which Thais are not yet prepared for competition with foreigners.”
+Foreign Business Act: The activities of hotels (except hotel management services), tourism and the sale of food and beverages are listed in Annex 3 of the Foreign Business Act as “Businesses in which Thais are not yet prepared for the competition with foreigners.”
 Therefore, foreigners starting a hotel business, require a Foreign Business License.
 This requires, above other aspects, evidence that the particular activity cannot be accomplished by a Thai national.

-Under the ASEAN Framework Agreement on Services (“AFAS”), ASEAN members may hold up to 70% of the shares in a hotel business which offers superior deluxe or a six-star plus rated hotel.
+ASEAN privilege: Under the ASEAN Framework Agreement on Services (“AFAS”), ASEAN members may hold up to 70% of the shares in a hotel business that offers superior deluxe or a six-star plus rated hotel.
 ASEAN shareholders have to be nationals of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore and/or Vietnam or ASEAN companies with ASEAN directors.
 The AFAS seems not to be finally implemented in Thailand’s laws and regulations.